 The first step is to ensure the crown is correctly screwed in for water-resistance.
 Then, manually turn the crown clockwise to wind it.
 According to the model, pull the crown out and continue to turn it clockwise to advance the date.
 Turning it counterclockwise will change the day.

 The crown should be even further out to set the local time.
 Once you finished setting the time, always push the crown back to its original position before screwing it down completely.
-For complete instructions on setting the time and date, check out the official TAG Heuer manual [R].
+For complete instructions on setting the time and date, check out the official TAG Heuer manual.

 The price tag depends entirely on the model you buy.
-For instance, a TAG Heuer Chronograph Formula 1 can currently retails anywhere from $1,400 to $3,200.
+For instance, a TAG Heuer Chronograph Formula 1 luxury watch currently retails anywhere from $1,400 to $3,200 price tag.
 That said, TAG Heuer watches are typically a minimum of $1,000 with the highest-end version costing north of $5,000.